Installation¶

 --values values.yaml

-Check that the controller is running:
+Check that the controller and proxy pods are running:

 Expected output: